virwox/virwox.github.io/README.md

-# virwox.github.io
+# the step by step guide which helps and teaches you to buy bitcoins with your paypal
-solution of how to buy Bitcoins via PayPal / 教程：怎么用PayPal的美元购买比特币
+this page also is available in [chinese language(中文页面)](https://virwox.github.io/bitcoin-cn)